Miss Fury: Other appearances

 The original Miss Fury also saw a brief cameo reappearance in 2008 when Marvel Comics published the first issue of the series The Twelve.
 She was depicted as part of an army of 1940s costumed heroes storming Berlin, Nazi Germany during the final days of World War II.

 In November 2012, the Golden Age Miss Fury appeared in the eight issue Dynamite Entertainment mini-series Masks, where she joined with other comic and pulp-magazine heroes (including Zorro, the Shadow and the Green Hornet) to combat the villainous "Party of Justice".
 In April 2013, Dynamite began publishing a comic book series with an updated version of the Golden Age Miss Fury, which ran for eleven issues through 2014, collected as Miss Fury: Anger is an Energy and Miss Fury: Walk Through the Valley.
 During the same period, she appeared alongside the Sparrow (of The Shadow) in the five issue mini-series Noir, collected in Noir: The Mohawk Templar.
 In 2015, she reappeared in Swords of Sorrow: Miss Fury and Lady Rawhide, the six issue Swords of Sorrow mini-series, as well as the six issue sequel, Masks 2.
 A second volume of the Miss Fury series, collected as Miss Fury: The Minor Key, ran for six issues in 2016.
 A three-issue third volume titled Miss Fury: Joy Division was announced in 2018 for an October release, but was delayed again in favor of a September 15, 2019 release, before finally being announced for an early 2021 release as a trade-paperback following a successful Indiegogo campaign.
 The new volume was written and drawn by Billy Tucci and Maria Laura Sanapo.

-She also appears in Die!namite (2020–2021) as an elderly woman in a modern day retirement home, who is prompted by a zombie outbreak to again don her costume.
+She also appears in Die!namite (2020–2021) as an elderly woman in a modern-day retirement home, who is prompted by a zombie outbreak to again don her costume.

 She and Green Hornet will be teaming up with writers Alex Segura, Henry Barajas and Artist Federico Sorressa.

+Film

+Miss Fury appeared in the 2026 short film MS. FURY directed by Chris .R.
+Notarile, and starring Corey Hegel.
+This version is the mentor of Sandra Knight/Phantom Lady, who takes up crimefighting after learning she has terminal cancer.